ArcGIS Solutions

 The Daily Activity Dashboard solution also includes the Law Enforcement Data Management ArcGIS Pro project.
 It can be used by crime analysts to automate data imports from records management or computer-aided dispatch systems.

-The project includes guided task workflow to help users load administrative areas, connect to your source crime and call databases, and publish crimes and calls for service data.
+The ArcGIS Pro project includes guided task workflows to help you load administrative areas, connect to your source crime and call databases, and publish crimes and calls for service data.

-Crime analysts have tools to automate mapping of crime and call data.
+The Law Enforcement Data Management project includes tools that crime analysts can use to automate mapping of crime and call data.

-The ArcGIS Pro project also provides optional tools to perform standard data transformations (adding standard NIBRS fields for offense, weapon, and location categories, as well as transforming date fields in text form) to make your data more useful.
-All tools can be scheduled to run automatically using ArcGIS Pro and Windows Task Scheduler.
+The project also provides optional tools to perform standard data transformations (adding standard NIBRS fields for offense, weapon, and location categories, as well as transforming date fields in text form) to make your data more useful.
+You can use ArcGIS Pro and Windows Task Scheduler to schedule tools to run automatically.
 These tools help remove the burden of daily manual data processing so dashboards remain fresh and staff can get right to work on their primary duties.

 Daily Activity Dashboard is part of a collection of solutions for Law Enforcement, including Crime Reduction Statistics, Crime Analysis, and Police Transparency, that support crime reduction operations.
 Each of these solutions leverage common crimes and calls for service layers.
 For example, when you implement automated crime data loading for the Daily Activity Dashboard solution, subsequent solutions you deploy will leverage your existing Crimes layer in their maps and apps with no additional configuration required.